SayakaT-tky/Getting_and_Cleaning_Data_CourseProject_drafting/Codebook.md

-# Data
+# Code book for Getting and Cleaning Data course project
-The data file in this repository, tidy_data.txt, is the file which this codebook connects to.
+The data file in this repository, tidydata.txt, is the file which this codebook connects to.
+It

+### Data
-It was created as a tidy data set through the project work cleaning the data source acquired from the URL below:
+The data file "tidydata.txt" was created as a tidy data set through the project work cleaning the data source acquired from the URL below:
 <https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip>

+The original data source is a set of measurement of 6 activities performed by 30 individuals, which were obtained with smartphones.
+These data include:
+- Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration
+- Triaxial Angular velocity from the gyroscope
+The original data set is consists of training and test data.
+These data sets were cleaned as a tidy data set with the average of each variable for each activity and each subject.
+Transformation details are described in the next section ("Transformations").

-# Transformations made
+### Transformations
+The transformations made with the source data set through this course project are as follows:
+* Combining the original data set
+Step1: Merges the training and the test sets to create one data set.
 * Variable selection
+Step2: Extracts only the measurements on the mean and standard deviation for each measurement.
 * Alteration of the variable names
+Step3: Uses descriptive activity names to name the activities in the data set.
+Step4: Appropriately labels the data set with descriptive variable names.
 * Summarize the data
+Step5: From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+Step6: Output the result to "tidydata.txt".

-# Variables
+### Variables
-* Measurements
-- Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.
-- Triaxial Angular velocity from the gyroscope.
-Features are normalized and bounded within [-1,1].
+All measurements are normalized and bounded within [-1,1].
-* Demension
+* Demensions
-The acceleration signal from the smartphone accelerometer X axis in standard gravity units 'g'.
+The acceleration signal from the smartphone accelerometer are recorded in standard gravity units 'g'.
-The angular velocity vector measured by the gyroscope for each window sample.
-The units are radians/second.
+The angular velocity vector measured by the gyroscope are recorded in radians per second.
 =================

 The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
 These time domain signals (prefix 't' to denote time) were captured at a constant rate of 50 Hz.
 Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
 Similarly, the acceleration signal was then separated into body and gravity acceleration signals (tBodyAcc-XYZ and tGravityAcc-XYZ) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.